 Producer Prices Change in Georgia averaged 6.90 percent from 2002 until 2022, reaching an all time high of 20.30 percent in December of 2021 and a record low of -9.76 percent in April of 2009.
 This page provides - Georgia Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Georgia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Producer Prices Change in Georgia is expected to be 18.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Georgia to stand at 3.50 in 12 months time.
-In the long-term, the Georgia Producer Prices Change is projected to trend around 6.60 percent in 2022, according to our econometric models.
+Producer Prices Change in Georgia is expected to be 14.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Producer Prices Change is projected to trend around 8.70 percent in 2023 and 8.00 percent in 2024, according to our econometric models.